TUC117/counting-unique-people/README.md

 6) On running the file if you get the error for any modules not installed download them,this might be the only error you might get.
 7) If the file deploy_final.ipynb ran succesfully in the output of the last cell of the ipynb file you will get a link.
 8) Please open the link and upload the video.
+9) You will always be able to download the output and view it.

 #  Hyperparameters
 ### tracker=DeepSort(max_age=30,n_init=10,nn_budget=200,nms_max_overlap=0.3,max_iou_distance=0.6,max_cosine_distance=0.3,embedder='torchreid',embedder_model_name='osnet_x1_0')